google-deepmind/kinetics-i3d/README.md

 placed first in the CVPR 2017 [Charades challenge](http://vuchallenge.org/charades.html).

+NEW: added a new pre-trained checkpoint using rgb inputs and trained from scratch on Kinetics-600.

 Disclaimer: This is not an official Google product.

 ## Running the code